 CureClick, for example, is designed to leverage the trusted connections that exist in social media communities to reach and educate prospective patients about clinical trials.
 Our platform, powered by WEGO Health’s formidable health activist network, is already being used by some of the largest pharmaceutical companies to find participants for difficult-to-recruit trials.

-TrialReach, a startup that recently raised $13.5 million, is creating the world's largest directory of clinical-trial information by aggregating clinical trial registries such as the WHO International Clinical Trials Registry Platform and ClinicalTrials.gov.
+TrialReach, a startup that recently raised $13.5 million, is creating the world’s largest directory of clinical-trial information by aggregating clinical trial registries such as the WHO International Clinical Trials Registry Platform and ClinicalTrials.gov.
+TrialReach has focused on creating a technology platform that simplifies the complex trial information abstracts into patient-friendly language.

 Since its launch in November of 2014, CureClick’s community crowdsourcing platform has helped recruit patients into trials for diabetes, Alzheimer’s, asthma and several cancers.
 These results are made possible by the platform’s ability to train and activate some of the industry’s most influential patient opinion leaders.